JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 * Support using sigaction and sigaltstack for more information and correct handling of stack overflow crashes (Unix, Mac).
 * Demangle C++ symbols (Unix).
 * Attempt to handle segfaults which occur within the crashlog handler (Unix).
+* Emit a "crash" log, savegame and screenshot on multiplayer desync.
+* Add crash/desync information to output screenshot and savegame files.
+* Send a copy of the desync crash log to the multiplayer server.

 #### Assertions